MisaelAugusto/MisaelAugusto/README.md

   </p>
   <p>
     I am currently studying web and mobile development and working<br/>
-    as a Frontend Developer.
+    as a Frontend Tech Lead.
 My main objective at the moment is to<br/>
     become a software engineer in any of these areas.
 In addition,<br/>
     in my spare time, I also try to put my creativity into practice<br/>
     by developing some simple games.